Miit0s/Pokenjmin-Bot-Plus/README.txt

 pillow 10.4.0: https://pypi.org/project/pillow/; pip install pillow

-sudo apt install inkscape (if not on Linux, install inkscape and add it to your PATH variable, or use the WSL)
+sudo apt install inkscape (if not on Linux, install inkscape and add it to your PATH variable, or use the WSL) You need to have the fonts in the fonts folder installed on your system.
+You can do it manually or use the .sh if on Linux

 HOW TO SETUP THE BOT: